DevOps Engineer Daily Tasks: What Really Happens in Corporate DevOps Roles

 The Reality of DevOps: More Than Just CI/CD

 When most people think of DevOps tasks, they immediately picture continuous integration and continuous deployment (CI/CD) pipelines.
-Whilst CI/CD is indeed a core component, the reality is far more diverse and interesting.
+While CI/CD is indeed a core component, the reality is far more diverse and interesting.
 DevOps engineers serve as the bridge between development teams who want to ship features quickly and operations teams who need systems to remain stable and secure.

 The fundamental truth about DevOps roles is that no two positions are identical.
-A DevOps engineer at a startup might spend their day writing Terraform code and managing AWS infrastructure, whilst their counterpart at an enterprise corporation could be navigating complex networking requirements and compliance frameworks.
+A DevOps engineer at a startup might spend their day writing Terraform code and managing AWS infrastructure, while their counterpart at an enterprise corporation could be navigating complex networking requirements and compliance frameworks.
 This variety makes DevOps both challenging and rewarding for those who enjoy diverse technical challenges.

 Core Daily DevOps Tasks